skillrepos/diy-gen-ai/README.md

 1. Go to https://github.com/<your github userid>/codespaces
 2. Find the codespace in the list, right-click, and select *Open in browser*
-3. After the codespace opens up, run the script *./scripts/startLMStudio.sh* in the terminal.**
+3. After the codespace opens up, run the script *./scripts/startLMStudio.sh* in the terminal.
+(You might need to run this more than once if restarting a codespace depending on timing.)
 ```
-./startLMStudio.sh
+./scripts/startLMStudio.sh
 ```

 ![Running startlmstudio.sh](./images/dga06.png?raw=true "Running startlmstudio.sh")